Hungarian Cookbook, Hungarian Recipes, Helen's Hungarian Heritage Recipes TM, Hungarian Cooking, Hungarian Food

 THE HUNGARIAN COFFEE HOUSE - A MAGYAR CUKRáSZDA

-coffee houses are integral to life in the Hungary capital.
-During the Turkish rule, coffee was first introduced to the Hungarian society and was
+Budapest coffee houses are integral to life in the Hungary capital.
+During the Turkish rule, coffee was first introduced to the Hungarian

 To be and act like a